Brauron: Stone bridge

 This stone bridge is the only known example of a Classical period bridge in Greece.
 It uses the standard post and lintel construction of its time, rather than arches as later bridges do.
 It measured c.
 9 m wide with a span of c.
 8 m that consisted of four rows of lintel blocks resting on five rows of posts (the two end points and three intermediate supports).
 Wheel ruts are cut into the stones of the bridge at an oblique angle toward a simple entrance on the west side of the stoa; these cuttings do not go toward the elaborate propylon (monumental entranceway) of the structure north of the stoa as might seem more likely.
+This bridge introduced a new type of construction wherein horizontal stone slabs are supported by a series of walls parallel to the stream, which flows through the narrow channels between the walls.

 Sacred spring

 A spring emerged from the northwest end of the rock spur running down from the acropolis hill to the southeast of the site.
 This spring was the focus of cult activity from the 8th century BCE forward.
 The first activity on the site known after the Bronze Age is thus linked to cultic practice at this spring.
 Dedications were made by throwing objects into this sacred spring, which was located immediately northwest of the later temple platform.